VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You can ably create written ciphers.
 Others can't decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use magic to decipher it.
 - Over the course of an hour of engaging with a creature that knows at least one language, you can learn to communicate with them, even if you do not share a language with them.
 This communication is limited, and cannot communicate words longer than 5 letters that are not proper nouns.

+## Magic Initiate [Updated]

+You learn two cantrips of your choice and a 1st-level spell from a class's spell list.
+Using this feat, you can cast the spell once, but you must finish a long rest before you can cast it in this way again.

+Your spellcasting ability for these spells reflects the class selected, which you increase by 1, to a maximum of 20.

 ## Magically Armored [KeoniKoa]

 You’ve become incredibly adept at protecting yourself with magical forces.
 When a spell cast by an ally modifies your armor class, grants you resistance to a damage type, increases your maximum hit points, or grants you temporary hit points, you have the following benefits: